Covid: foodbanks; domestic abuse; hospice care; facemasks and other protective clothing; homelessness; laptops for children.

 their own money raising events.

 The theatre has had to close for the time being because of Covid.
-This was a great shame, but we are hopeful for the coming December.
+This was a great shame, but they have resumed business and we have our much loved pantomime in December 2021.

 We are members of the Broadstairs and St Peters Chamber of Commerce and are happy to help raise money at the fireworks displays which are so enjoyed in Broadstairs.